 Implementing RESTful API

 - The biggest decisions when implementing RESTful API is the location for your server hosting.
-You can host your server, or you can use cloud hosting.
+You can host your server, or you can use server cloud hosting.

 - It is important to protect your RESTful API system with encryption, monitoring, and automated backups.